 The Story Behind this Low Carb Zucchini Lasagna Recipe

 A friend recently gave me three huge zucchini.
 The zucchini was grown by her husband, Tim.
 The reason the zucchini got so huge is Tim is a firefighter and was away fighting fires, instead of tending to his garden.
 Poor Tim expected Cindi to be minding the garden.
 Unfortunately, gardening is not one of Cindi’s strong suits— shopping is!
-By the time Tim came back home, the zucchini he had so lovingly tended to, were as large as baseball bats!
+By the time Tim came back home, the zucchini he had so lovingly tended, were as large as baseball bats!
 And that’s how this low carb zucchini lasagna came about…

-Great Tasting Lasagna, without All the Carbs!
+Great-Tasting Lasagna, without All the Carbs!

 Scott didn’t look too happy when I told him what I had prepared for dinner.
 He quickly changed his tune after taking the first bite.
-Not only did he loved the lasagna, but he also ended up eating the leftovers for dinner the following night.
+Not only did he love the lasagna, but he also ended up eating the leftovers for dinner the following night.
 Not bad for someone who claimed he didn’t like zucchini, right?
 What about you?
 Do you have someone that you can surprise with this healthy, yet delicious dish?